-- Step 4: Proceed to closing.
-After your lender finalizes your loan, you’ll attend a closing meeting.
+After your lender finalizes your home loan, you’ll attend a closing meeting.
 At closing, you’ll pay your closing costs and down payment, and then receive the title to your new home.
 After you walk away from the closing table, you’re officially a homeowner.

 The entire closing process can take anywhere from a few weeks to a few months depending on your lender.
 Let’s look at a few different times to close from different lending services.

 Finding The Home of Your Dreams

 When it comes to buying your first home, there’s no way to deny that knowledge is power.
 Be sure to take plenty of time to find the right real estate agent and compare all of your loan options before you commit to buying a home.
 Though getting a mortgage can be stressful, leaving yourself with time to fully understand all of your choices can help you sleep at night knowing that you’ve made the right decision.

 Frequently Asked Questions

 First, you need to fill out an application and submit it to the lender of your choice.
 For the application you need 2 previous years of tax returns including your W-2’s, your pay stub for past month, 2 months worth of bank statements and the lender will run your credit report.
 Once the application is submitted and processed it takes anywhere from 2-7 days to be approved or denied.
 Check out our top lenders and lock in your rate today!

 How much interest will I pay?